Café Zorba is a very popular pizzeria located in El Poblado in Medellín. It has some excellent vegetarian thin-crust pizza cooked in a brick oven.

 - Bigotes – a chain of two German pizzerias in Medellín – owner is German.

 In addition, in my opinion, Papa John’s has the best pizza out of the big pizza delivery chains in Colombia.
-But all 11 of the above independent pizzerias we have looked at have better pizzas than Papa John’s and the other big pizza chains in Colombia.
+But all 12 of the above independent pizzerias we have looked at in detail have better pizzas than Papa John’s and the other big pizza chains in Colombia.

 The Bottom Line: Café Zorba